auycro/auycro.github.io/_posts/2020-10-26-foo-bar-baz.md

 <script src="https://gist.github.com/auycro/91476b0d316fff78c4b7d1f2d4574bea.js"></script>

 Then I got a question, about what if the sequence is a big number. umm....that time I answer them by a parallel thread.
-Cuz, this problem is O(N).
+Cuz, this problem is O(1).
 (As we need to check every number).

 **Todo Application Design**:
 As I was lucky that I start learning React recently, so an idea about component and screen design is still fresh.